 35.3.5.4.
 Usage and Rules of Multi-Link element in the context of multi-link (re)setup

-A non-AP MLD may initiate a multi-link setup with an AP MLD to (re)set up more than one link with a set of APs that are affiliated with the AP MLD.
+A non-AP MLD may initiate a multi-link setup with an AP MLD to (re)set up (#5275) one or more link(s) with a set of APs that are affiliated with the AP MLD.
 When a non-AP MLD initiates a multi-link (re)setup with an AP MLD, a STA that is affiliated with the non-AP MLD shall transmit an (Re)Association Request frame on the link that it desires to use as part of the multi-link (re)setup.
-An AP that is affiliated with the AP MLD shall transmit an (Re)Association Response frame on the link on which it received the (Re)Association Request frame.
+An AP that is affiliated with that AP MLD shall transmit an (Re)Association Response frame on the link on which it received the (Re)Association Request frame.

 A STA affiliated with a non-AP MLD that initiates a multi-link (re)setup with an AP MLD shall include a Basic variant Multi-Link element in an (Re)Association Request frame that it transmits.

-The Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the Common Info field and the Link Info field.
+(#5275)The Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the Common Info field.
+If a non-AP MLD requests one or more link(s) in addition to the link on which the (Re)Association Request frame is transmitted for multi-link (re)setup, the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the Link Info field.
+Otherwise, the Basic variant Multi-Link element carried in the (Re)Association Request frame shall not include the Link Info field.

+(#5275)NOTE – A Basic variant Multi-Link element without the Link Info field carried in an (Re)Association Request frame indicates that the transmitting non-AP MLD is requesting to set up only the link on which the (Re)Association Request frame is being transmitted.

-The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the MLD MAC address, the MLD Capabilities, and the EML Capabilities subfields, and shall not include the Link ID Info, the BSS Parameters Change Count, and the Medium Synchronization Delay Information subfiel
+(#5275)The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall include the MLD Capabilities subfield, may include the EML Capabilities subfield, and shall not include the Link ID Info, the BSS Parameters Change Count, and the Medium Synchronization Delay Information subfields.

-NOTE – The presence of the subfields in the Common Info field is signaled via the Multi-Link Control field of the Basic variant Multi-Link element as defined in 9.4.2.295b.2 (Basic variant Multi-Link element).
+(#5275)NOTE – The presence of the subfields in the Common Info field is signaled via the Multi-Link Control field of the Basic variant Multi-Link element as defined in 9.4.2.295b.2 (Basic variant Multi-Link element).

-For each requested link in addition to the link on which the (Re)Association Request frame is transmitted, the Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall contain the corresponding Per-STA Profile subelement(s).
+(#5275)For each link requested in addition to the link on which the (Re)Association Request frame is transmitted, the Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall contain the corresponding Per-STA Profile subelement(s).
 For each Per-STA Profile subelement included in the Link Info field, the Complete Profile subfield of the STA Control field shall be set to 1 (see 35.3.2.2 (Advertisement of complete or partial per-link information)).

 The Link ID subfield of the STA Control field of the Per-STA Profile subelement for the corresponding non-AP STA that requests a link for multi-link (re)setup with the AP MLD is set to the link ID of the AP affiliated with the AP MLD that is operating on that link.
 The link ID is obtained during multi-link discovery (see 35.3.4 (Discovery of an AP MLD)).

 The AP that is affiliated with the AP MLD and that responds to an (Re)Association Request frame which carries a Basic variant Multi-Link element shall include a Basic variant Multi-Link element in the (Re)Association Response frame that it transmits.

-The Basic variant Multi-Link element carried in the (Re)Association Response frame shall include the Common Info field and the Link Info field

-The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include the MLD MAC address, the MLD Capabilities, the EML Capabilities, the Link ID Info, and the BSS Parameters Change Count subfields.

-NOTE – The presence of the subfields in the Common Info field is signaled via the Multi-Link Control field of the Basic variant Multi-Link element as defined in 9.4.2.295b.2 (Basic variant Multi-Link element).